Lewis Carroll: Alice books

 Before this, the family of friend and mentor George MacDonald read Dodgson's incomplete manuscript, and the enthusiasm of the MacDonald children encouraged Dodgson to seek publication.
 In 1863, he had taken the unfinished manuscript to Macmillan the publisher, who liked it immediately.
 After the possible alternative titles were rejected – Alice Among the Fairies and Alice's Golden Hour – an expanded and substantially reworked version of the work was finally published as Alice's Adventures in Wonderland in 1865 under the Lewis Carroll pen name, which Dodgson had first used some nine years earlier.
 The illustrations this time were by Sir John Tenniel; Dodgson evidently thought that a published book would need the skills of a professional artist.
 Annotated versions provide insights into many of the ideas and hidden meanings that are prevalent in these books.
-Critical literature has often proposed Freudian interpretations of the book as "a descent into the dark world of the subconscious", as well as seeing it as a satire upon contemporary mathematical advances.
+Critical literature has often proposed Freudian interpretations of the book as "a descent into the dark world of the subconscious" as well as seeing it as a satire upon contemporary mathematical advances.

 The overwhelming commercial success of the first Alice book changed Dodgson's life in many ways.
 The fame of his alter ego "Lewis Carroll" soon spread around the world.
 He was inundated with fan mail and with sometimes unwanted attention.
-Indeed, according to one popular story, Queen Victoria herself enjoyed Alice in Wonderland so much that she commanded that he dedicate his next book to her, and was accordingly presented with his next work, a scholarly mathematical volume entitled An Elementary Treatise on Determinants.
+Indeed, according to one popular story, Queen Victoria herself enjoyed Alice in Wonderland so much that she commanded that he dedicate his next book to her and was accordingly presented with his next work, a scholarly mathematical volume entitled An Elementary Treatise on Determinants.
 Dodgson himself vehemently denied this story, commenting "...
 It is utterly false in every particular: nothing even resembling it has occurred"; and it is unlikely for other reasons.
 As T. B. Strong comments in a Times article, "It would have been clean contrary to all his practice to identify [the] author of Alice with the author of his mathematical works".
 He also began earning quite substantial sums of money but continued with his seemingly disliked post at Christ Church.

-Late in 1871, he published the sequel Through the Looking-Glass, and What Alice Found There.
-(The title page of the first edition erroneously gives "1872" as the date of publication.)
+Late in 1871, Dodgson published the sequel Through the Looking-Glass, and What Alice Found There.
+The title page of the first edition erroneously gives "1872" as the date of publication.
 Its somewhat darker mood possibly reflects changes in Dodgson's life.
 His father's death in 1868 plunged him into a depression that lasted some years.